CTLT FINAL DEADLINE ALERT: ROSEN, A LEADING NATIONAL FIRM, Encourages Catalent, Inc. Investors with Losses to Secure Counsel Before Important April 25 Deadline in Securities Class Action – CTLT

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Catalent, Inc. (NYSE: CTLT) between August 30, 2021 and October 31, 2022, both dates inclusive (the “Class Period”), of the important April 25, 2023, lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Catalent, Inc. CTLT between August 30, 2021 and October 31, 2022, both dates inclusive (the "Class Period"), of the important April 25, 2023, lead plaintiff deadline.

 SO WHAT: If you purchased Catalent securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.